 In 2008, a Yale University study established a causal link between suicide and bullying.
 Their research concluded that bullying victims are 2 to 9 times more likely to consider suicide than non-victims.
-However, current research states one in five students reported being bullied, but the research also concludes a large percentage of victims do not make a report at all.
-Currently, a movement is underway to help improve peer-to-peer supports by using pop culture and comic book fictional characters to help kids and adults identify how they can be impactful in real life.
+Current research states one in five students reported being bullied, but the research also concludes a large percentage of victims do not make a report at all.
+A movement is underway to help improve peer-to-peer supports by using pop culture and comic book fictional characters to help kids and adults identify how they can be impactful in real life.

 SWH: How did the End-Bullying: Be a Superhero IRL (In Real Life) campaign come about?